What’s in Biden’s $1.9 trillion emergency coronavirus plan

 - Minimum wage: Biden’s proposal also calls on Congress to raise the minimum wage to $15 per hour.

-- Expand child care tax credit: The plan includes a significant expansion of an existing tax credit for children in poor and middle-class households.
-The proposal calls on Congress to expand child care tax credits on an emergency basis for one year.
-Families will get back, as a tax credit, up to half of their spending on child care for kids under age 13.
-A family could receive up to $4,000 for one child or $8,000 for two or more children.
+- Expand child tax credit: The plan includes a significant expansion of an existing tax credit for children in poor and middle-class households.
+Biden is calling for the child tax credit to be fully refundable for the year and to increase the credit to $3,000 per child ($3,600 for a child under age 6) and make 17 year-olds qualifying children for the year.

 Support for communities and small businesses: $440 billion